 Winners will be determined by a panel of judges from the German Embassy Washington.
 Entries will be judged based on their content, style and grammar.
 Successful entries will: Follow the…

 Amazon.com gift e-certificates will be awarded to the national 1st place winners in each age group.
-1st place – grades 3 – 5: $100 bookstore gift certificate 1st place – grades 6 – 8: $150 gift…
+1st place – grades 3 – 5: $100 gift certificate 1st place – grades 6 – 8: $150 gift…